lukecav/performance-improvements-for-woocommerce/README.md

 ## Installation

-### Automated Installation

-You can simply go to Plugins > Add New in the WordPress Admin.
-Next, search for "Performance Improvements for WooCommerce" and click Install Now.

 ### Manual Installation

 1. Upload the plugin file performance-improvements-for-woocommerce.zip to the ‘/wp-content/plugins/’ directory, or install the plugin through the WordPress plugins screen directly.